Detroit Reentry Center: Facility

 The prison is located in eastern Detroit, Michigan, adjacent to the Krainz Woods community.
 It is on a 39 acre plot of land located off of Ryan Road, on the western side of a 78 acre area that also houses the Detroit Detention Center.
 The Reentry Center and Mound share maintenance and warehouse functions.
 The prison, as a re-entry center, was to have 400 short term slots for parole violators and 160 residential re-entry slots for parolees.
 The state also planned to have room for an additional 400 parolees or parole violators.

 The prison itself has housing facilities, vocational instruction facilities, educational facilities, security facilities, administrative offices, a health clinic, and food service areas.
 It also houses a dialysis unit, which serves 44 prisoners.
 A 6 ft landscaped berm with deciduous and evergreen trees separated the prison from the surrounding area.
 The perimeter has two 12 ft fences and a buffer fence.
 In addition the prison houses gun towers, razor-ribbon wire, and electronic detection systems.

+Closing

+It was announced in October 2020 that the facility would close citing fewer prisoners and other changes, in January 2021.